 The Jones Act claim is your only option for gaining workers’ compensation if you become injured while at work and need to miss time from your maritime job.

 Seamen are not covered under federal or state workers’ compensation benefits because these benefits apply only to those who work on land.
-To get workers’ compensation-related benefits, injured seamen must file a Jones Act claim.
+Injured seamen must file a Jones Act claim to get workers’ compensation-related benefits.

 Seeking Recourse for Employer Negligence or Personal Injuries